How to Take a Passport Photo at Home with Your Phone (2026 Guide)

 Why Take Passport Photos at Home?

 Taking passport photos at home saves you time and money.
-Professional photo services charge $15-25 per session, while photo booths often produce poor-quality images that get rejected.
-With a modern smartphone and the right technique, you can create embassy-compliant photos in minutes.
+Professional photo services charge $15-25 per session, while mall photo booths often produce poor-quality images that get rejected.
+With a modern smartphone and the right technique, you can create a compliant photo in minutes and re-take it for free if it is not right.

-The key is understanding what officials look for: proper dimensions, correct background, even lighting, and a neutral expression.
-This guide covers everything you need to know.
+The key is understanding what officials and automated upload portals look for: correct dimensions, a plain uniform background, even lighting with no shadows, and a neutral, front-facing expression.
+This guide covers all of it.

 What You'll Need